 In PHP, we have many formatter available; also extensions from the visual studio are there.
 If you want to follow an easy-going approach, then we can use any online formatter by just copy-pasting the code.
 It makes our code looks very beautiful and professional.

 This is a guide to PHP formatter.
-Here we discuss How PHP formatter works and Examples along with the codes and outputs.
+Here we discuss the introduction and working of PHP formatter along with examples and code implementation.
 You may also have a look at the following articles to learn more –